 - Prevent behavior where an autoscaler continuously adds or removes instances at an excessive rate.

 - Safely remove instances by determining that the smaller group size is enough to support peak load from the last 10 minutes.

-This 10 minute stabilization period might appear as a delay in scaling down, but it is actually a built-in feature of autoscaling.
-The delay also ensures that if a new instance is added to the managed instance group, the instance is running for at least 10 minutes before it is eligible to be terminated.
+This 10 minute stabilization period might appear as a delay in scaling in, but it is actually a built-in feature of autoscaling.
+The delay also ensures that if a new instance is added to the managed instance group, the instance is running for at least 10 minutes before it is eligible to be scaled in.

-Cool down periods for new instances are ignored when deciding whether to scale down a group.
+Cool down periods for new instances are ignored when deciding whether to scale in a group.